-Light independent reactions occur in the stroma of the chloroplasts.
-Although these reactions can take place without light the process requires ATP and NADPH which were created using light in the first stage.
+The Calvin Cycle reactions occur in the stroma of the chloroplasts.
+Although these reactions can take place without light, the process requires ATP and NADPH which were created using light in the first stage.
 Carbon dioxide and energy from ATP along with NADPH are used to form glucose.

 What have you learned so far?

-The equation below is the same as the one above.
-It shows the chemical formula for carbon dioxide, water, glucose and oxygen for those who need that information.
+The equation below is the same as the one above but it shows the chemical formula for carbon dioxide, water, glucose and oxygen.

-Earlier you learned that photosynthesis is the process by which plants make their own food.
-Now that we know what plants need to make their food (glucose) we can add that information as shown below.
+Now back to the definition… Earlier you learned that photosynthesis is the process by which plants make their own food.
+Now that we know what plants need to make food, we can add that information as shown below.

 Photosynthesis is the process by which plants make their own food using carbon dioxide, water and sunlight.

 Why is Photosynthesis Important?